Go you need help breaking into the mobile commerce arena? Our Get Up and Get Mobile checklist will help you take the task on!

 Foursquare was the original ‘check in’ app, allowing people to share their location with friends through a mobile network.
 Since 2009, it’s grown into one of the most successful loyalty programs.
 These days, ‘checking in’ can really save you money, from a few dollars off a purchase to deep discounts for referring friends.

 The trend has caught on, with plug-in applications like Perkville and PunchTab syncing across Facebook, Twitter and other social networks.
 Just like loyalty cards allow customers to collect stamps for free stuff down the road (ie. ‘Buy 6 sandwiches, get 1 free’), loyalty apps work seamlessly within users’ phones.
 For brick-and-mortar business owners, it’s a terrific way to give themselves an edge up when it’s decision time for potential consumers.
 Who wouldn’t pick the place where they earn free stuff?

 What other ways have you gone mobile with your business?
-Do you agree that focusing on mobile is a smart marketing decision for companies in 2012 and beyond?
+Do you agree that focusing on mobile is a smart marketing decision for companies this year and beyond?

 Guest blogger Christopher Wallace is Vice President of Sales and Marketing for Amsterdam Printing, a leading provider of personalized pens and other promotional products such as imprinted apparel, mugs and customized calendars.
 He regularly contributes to Promo & Marketing Wall blog.